gigalixir/gigalixir-cli/docs/source/main.rst

     app_dir = Application.app_dir(:gigalixir_getting_started, "priv/repo/migrations")
     Ecto.Migrator.run(repo, app_dir, :up, all: true)

-So for example, if you have more than one app, you may not want to use :elixir:`List.first` to find the app that contains the migrations.
+So for example, a tweak you might make is, if you have more than one app, you may not want to use :elixir:`List.first` to find the app that contains the migrations.

 .. _`the source code`: https://github.com/gigalixir/gigalixir-cli/blob/master/gigalixir/app.py#L160